fortran-lang/fortran-lang.org/learn/intrinsics/LLE.md

 ## __Arguments__

   - __STR\_A__
-    : variable or array of default CHARACTER type.
+    : variable or array of default _character_ type.

   - __STR\_B__
-    : variable or array of default CHARACTER type.
+    : variable or array of default _character_ type.

     if STR_A and STR_B are both arrays they must be of the same shape.